 - Create a procedure for addressing conflict that arises in church revitalization.

 Textbook readings and lecture presentations/notes

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
-Each reply must be at least 150 words.
+Each reply must be at least 200 words.
+(MLOs: A, B)

 Book Review Assignments (2)